 In December of 2014, when an MRI showed a really messed up left knee and I was told by the physiatrist, PT's and a previous massage therapist that I should not, could not and would not run again and if I did it would be for only a 5K or maybe a 5 miler at most, I was, at first devastated.
 And then I got pissed and I asked the Universe for help.
 I had not come that far on my healing journey to only go that far.
-The Universe blessed me with the gift of the presence of Jeffrey Spratt,MT who pioneered the Spratt Method of Muscular Therapy.
-By partnering with him, we rehabbed my left leg and a whole lot more to get me back on the roads running long and strong, unencumbered and free.
+Dr. Ryan J. Means, a healer chiropractor came into my life and helped me to set goals not limits and go the distance once again on the roads and in my life.

 On this throwback Thursday and thankful Thursday I can unequivocally answer the question in the affirmative of whether or not I belong in I the running community.
 It is after all a most fantastic sport!